The SEO glossary is always under construction 🙂

 HTTPS

-HTTPS (Hypertext Transfer Protocol Secure) encrypts data between the browser and server using SSL/TLS, protecting user information from interception.
+- HTTPS encrypts communication between a browser and server using SSL/TLS, helping protect user data during transmission.

 HTTP vs HTTPS